Curriculum Vitae

 Refereed Publications

-"Misallocation and Manufacturing TFP in China and India" with Chang-Tai Hsieh, forthcoming in the Quarterly Journal of Economics, December 2008 draft.
+"Misallocation and Manufacturing TFP in China and India" with Chang-Tai Hsieh, Quarterly Journal of Economics 124, November 2009, 1403-1448.
+Formula Corrections: Appendix

 "State-Dependent or Time-Dependent Pricing: Does It Matter for Recent U.S. Inflation?" with Oleksiy Kryvtsov, Quarterly Journal of Economics 123, August 2008, 863-904.
 Appendices: Frequencies Parameters